Learning and Participation Research

 The Dance & Museums Working Together Symposium took place at the Horniman Museum and Gardens (‘the Horniman’) on Thursday 27 November 2014.
 Its purpose was to bring dance organisations and museums together to share learning and ideas and to explore the opportunities and challenges presented by collaboration.
 The Symposium was produced by the Horniman and Trinity Laban Conservatoire of Music & Dance out of a desire to share learning from their own five year partnership and from an external evaluation of their most recent collaboration, Horniman’s Curious Tea Party.

-By Emma McFarland, Consultant eMc Arts
+Author: Emma McFarland, Consultant eMc Arts

 Interested in being a part of Trinity Laban's community of dancers and musicians ?